 In the United States Court of Federal Claims

-OFFICE OF SPECIAL MASTERS No. 16-1029V Filed: April 25, 2017 UNPUBLISHED
+OFFICE OF SPECIAL MASTERS No. 17-687V Filed: February 8, 2018 UNPUBLISHED

+KRISTIE MCCLURE,

+Petitioner,

+۷.

+SECRETARY OF HEALTH AND HUMAN SERVICES, Respondent.
-Leah V. Durant, Law Offices, Washington, DC, for petitioner.
-Robert P. Coleman, III, U.S. Department of Justice, Washington, DC, for respondent.

-RULING ON ENTITLEMENT

-Dorsey, Chief Special Master:
+Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Tetanus Diphtheria acellular Pertussis (Tdap) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Ann Mayhew Golski, Maglio Christopher & Toale, PA, Washington, DC, for petitioner.
+Lynn Elizabeth Ricciardella, U.S. Department of Justice, Washington, DC, for respondent.
+RULING ON ENTITLEMENT Dorsey, Chief Special Master:

-On August 19, 2016, Daniel McNeal ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that he suffered from a left shoulder injury as a result of receiving an influenza ("flu") vaccine on November 3, 2015.
-Petition at 1.
+On May 24, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
+Petitioner alleges that she suffered an "on-table" left shoulder injury as a result of a vaccine containing tetanus toxoid, administered on November 7, 2015.
+Petition at 1-2.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On April 25, 2017, respondent filed his Rule 4(c) report in which he concedes that petitioner is entitled to compensation in this case.
+On February 6, 2018, respondent filed his Rule 4(c) report in which he concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent states "petitioner's alleged injury is consistent with a shoulder injury related to vaccine administration ('SIRVA')."
-Id. at 3.
-Respondent further agrees that that no other causes for petitioner's SIRVA were identified and that the statutory six month sequela requirement has been satisfied.
-Id.

-&lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
+Specifically, respondent "has reviewed the petition and medical records filed in &lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
-If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.

-&lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
+If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access. &lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
-Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).

-In view of respondent's concession and the evidence before me, the undersigned finds that petitioner is entitled to compensation.
+Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012). this case and has concluded that petitioner's alleged injury is consistent with a shoulder injury related to vaccine administration ("SIRVA"), as defined on the Vaccine Injury Table."
+Id. at 4.
+Respondent further agrees that petitioner suffered the residual effects of her injury for more than six months and that petitioner has satisfied all the legal prerequisites to compensation under the Vaccine Act.
+Id.
+In view of respondent's position and the evidence of record, the undersigned finds that petitioner is entitled to compensation.
 IT IS SO ORDERED.

-s/Nora Beth Dorsey

-Nora Beth Dorsey

-Chief Special Master
+s/Nora Beth Dorsey Nora Beth Dorsey Chief Special Master